Jan S. Rellermeyer

 In 2010, I did an internship at Microsoft Research in Redmond, WA in the eXtreme Computing Group and worked on an operating system design and energy management for the Intel SCC (Rock Creek) architecture.

 After graduation, I joined IBM Research in Austin, TX where I worked as an RSM in the Future Systems and Next Generation Datacenters Group.
 I was part of the team that built and released the first mobile app that IBM ever published, IBM Mobile Systems Remote.
 This effort lead sparked the IBM Mobile First initiative.
 I was also a co-lead of the winning 2013 Global Technology Outlook (GTO) topic Software-Defined Environments.
-After mobile systems were turned into a product group in 2015, I remained in Research and moved to workload-optimized systems for the POWER architecture where I leveraged features like coherently-attached flash through CAPI.
-This work is available on Github, In 2016, I worked on cloud and datacenter computing and in 2017 my group was assigned to work on machine learning and natural language processing.
+I then wored on workload-optimized systems for the POWER architecture where I leveraged features like coherently-attached flash through CAPI.
+This work is available on Github, In 2016, I worked on cloud and datacenter computing and in 2017 my group switched to working on machine learning and natural language processing.

 In 2013, I became an Adjunct Assistant Professor in the Department of Computer Science at The University of Texas at Austin and taught the Programming Languages, Programming Languages Honors, and Principles of Computer Systems classes until 2017.